pwang347/pwang347.github.io/featured/_posts/2016-03-26-Portfolio Site.markdown

 </table>

 <h1>Project description</h1>
+What you're currently looking at.
+Heh.

-This site uses the Strata Jekyll theme with some minor tweaks to the CSS styling and overall layout.
+This site uses the Strata Jekyll theme with quite a few tweaks to the CSS styling and overall layout.
 The goal of this project was to create a fast, easily-maintainable website to showcase my work.
 In the future, I may also use this site as a blogging platform for tutorial related posts.

 <h1>Responsibilities</h1>